Pose Prior Learner: Unsupervised Categorical Prior Learning for Pose Estimation: Introduction

-Recent approaches \citep{autolink, bkind, bkind3d} attempt to predict keypoints from images, construct object structure representations using these keypoints, and learn effective structural information through image reconstruction.
-However, without pose priors, these methods can be easily disrupted by background information, causing the model to occasionally learn the background structure instead of the foreground object.
-While using video streams with static backgrounds helps alleviate this issue \citep{template, template-tuning}, these methods remain vulnerable to producing inaccurate keypoints.
-This vulnerability arises from the lack of supplementary knowledge that could constrain both keypoint localization and the connectivity among keypoints.
+Recent approaches \cite{autolink, bkind, bkind3d} attempt to predict keypoints from images, construct object structure representations using these keypoints, and learn effective structural information through image reconstruction.
+However, without pose priors, these methods can be disrupted by background information or may predict infeasible topological configurations of an object during occlusion.
+The risk of generating inaccurate keypoints stems from the absence of supplementary information that could help refine both keypoint localization and the connections between them.

-In contrast, some methods \citep{template, template-tuning} utilize prior knowledge of a category's pose to guide the pose estimation of individuals within that category.
+The other group of methods \cite{template, template-tuning} utilize prior knowledge of a category's general pose to guide the pose estimation of individuals within that category.
 Conceptually, each category is expected to exhibit a generalized and distinctive pose prior that reflects characteristics such as shape, size, and structure.
 Individual poses should be seen as geometric transformations of this category-specific pose prior.
 As a result, employing a category-specific pose prior aids in guiding and regularizing the learning of poses.
-However, acquiring comprehensive general pose priors is highly challenging, as it necessitates extensive human annotations and domain knowledge.
+However, obtaining comprehensive general pose priors is highly challenging, as it requires extensive human annotations, particularly for novel categories.
+Moreover, human annotations may introduce implicit biases, hindering models from learning more meaningful priors.